jungian analytic training with BJAA

 About Jung – Marilyn Mathew’s very readable description of Jung the man

 Jungian Terms Explained – Helen Morgan and Christopher McKenna’s clear glossary of some Jungian terms

 Jung's Influences – Ann Casement’s article explores the philosophical, religious and scientific influences in Jung’s psychology

-You are most welcome to contact us to discuss any matters relating to the training, or to arrange an informal interview, or to ask for the support of a mentor.
-We can help you find an appropriate training analyst so you can begin personal therapy, suggest possible psychotherapy or psychiatric placements where you can gain clinical experience and point you to towards courses that will help you to prepare, such as Infant Observation seminars.
+You are most welcome to contact us to discuss any matters relating to the training, or to arrange an informal conversation, or to ask for the support of a mentor.
+We can help you find an appropriate training analyst so you can begin personal therapy, suggest ways to gain relevant work experience and point you to towards courses that will help you to prepare, such as Psychotherapy Today, Clinical Analytic Skills Course and Infant Observation seminars.